-Bartholin’s glands: Located on both sides of the opening of the vagina, these glands release mucus during arousal for sexual intercourse.
+Bartholin’s glands: Located on both sides of the opening of the vagina, these glands release mucus during sexual arousal.
 The mucus acts as lube for sex.

-Hymen (pictured torn): A thin piece of tissue that surrounds the opening of the vagina.
-It is important to note that it naturally thins and tears over time.
+Hymen: A thin, stretchy piece of tissue that surrounds the opening of the vagina (kinda like a scrunchie!).
+The hymen naturally thins and tears over time with any movement, not just sex.
 It typically develops an opening that allows for penetration long before the first time one has sex.
-Stretching or tearing the hymen as a result of any activity (sex, physical exercise) can hurt, but most people do not feel it happen.
+Stretching or tearing the hymen as a result of any activity (sex, physical exercise) can briefly hurt, but most people do not feel it happen.

 The area between the opening of the vagina and the anus, below the labia majora.